 Of course, any visit to Cuba is about more than just birds, and so we have included a full day within Havana, to immerse yourself in a city steeped in rich history and with an utterly unique vibe.
 It is often said that the time to go to Cuba is now, with relations thawing between the United States and this Caribbean island there has never been an easier time to go, and while its unique culture and feel are still largely intact!

-PLEASE NOTE: Tropical Birding Tours is a US company, which will be operating this trip in conjunction with the Caribbean Conservation Trust (CCT), an organization that is legally licensed to manage bird conservation programs in Cuba, and are authorized to do so by both the US and Cuban governments; therefore, it is legal for US citizens to join this trip.
+PLEASE NOTE: Tropical Birding Tours is a US company, which will be operating this trip in conjunction with the Caribbean Conservation Trust (CCT), an organization that is legally licensed to manage bird conservation programs in Cuba, and are authorized to do so by both the US and Cuban governments; therefore, it is legal for US citizens to join this trip, and CCT will provide tour participants with the necessary permits.
 CCT has been managing bird conservation programs exclusively in Cuba for 22 years.

 While Tropical Birding will endeavor to use the itinerary stated below, occasionally last minute modifications to the itinerary may be required, that could include the specific sites visited, or hotels used.
 We are working with the Caribbean Conservation Trust that has 22 years of experience in working with birding tours, and so are confident that if any changes need to be made, these will be done with our best interests at heart.

 Day 1: Fort Lauderdale to Cuba.
 After a meeting in Fort Lauderdale (Florida), we will take a flight to the cultural heart, and capital city of Cuba, Havana, then drive west of the city for the night.
 In the evening, we will begin our endemic birding with a search for Cuban nightbirds, like Bare-legged, and Cuban Pygmy-Owls for the keen amongst us.
 Night in Moka.